ecm85/AdinaCardGame/AdinaCardGame/AdinaCardGameUi/readme.txt

     OutputPath
         This is where the app will drop the files.
 It will create a subfolder with the current date and time.

-    TemplatePath
-    OverlayTemplate

-        These control a useful feature to overlay a template from thegamecrafter on top of your image.

-        To use it, download the template (in png form) for the card you're using.
-        Set the path below to where you downloaded it to.
-        Set the second value to true.

-        You'll see what it does.